visit-dav/visit/src/doc/using_visit/Animation/Movie_tools.rst

 might also want to read about the **Save movie wizard** .
 If the visit command is in your path then typing ``visit -movie`` at the command prompt, regardless of the platform that you are using, will launch the ``visit -movie`` utility.
-The following list provides ``visit -movie`` command line arguments:
+The following list provides ``visit -movie`` command-line arguments:

 ``-format fmt``
     The format option allows you to set the output format for your movie.
 The